Understanding your Customers..

-First Day of Christmas 2018 - Keeping Close to your customer
+Keeping Close to your customer

 About the Episode

-The first of the podcasts feature Matthew Riley, the Chairman and founder of the Daisy Group.
+This podcast features Matthew Riley, the Chairman and founder of the Daisy Group.
 Matthew, who famously left school aged 16 and founded Daisy in 2001, he had a simple business model, to be an alternative provider of telephone lines and calls for UK-based small and medium-sized businesses.

 Well over a decade later and both Daisy and the telecommunications industry are almost unrecognisable.
 As technology and the different types of communication have advanced, Daisy has continued to evolve to ensure that it is able to offer customers and partners a full suite of IT and telecommunications products and services.